 But don’t you need an engineering background to do that?
-No, no you don’t.
-That’s because our new and improved Website Collector makes it even easier for you to install, update, and customize your respondents’ survey-taking experience on your website.
+Nope!
+That’s because our Website Collector makes it easy for you to install, update, and customize your respondents’ survey-taking experience on your website.

-Whether you want your survey to be a permanent part of your site or you want to set your surveys to pop up in a window, all you have to do is create a survey in your SurveyMonkey account—then just copy/paste a small bit of code into your web page.
+Whether you want your survey to be a permanent part of your site or you want it to pop up in a window, all you have to do is create a survey in your SurveyMonkey account—then just copy/paste a small bit of code into your web page.
 No engineering background required!

 And the best part?
 Once you’ve got the survey code in your site, any changes you make to a survey in your account will go live the minute you hit Save.